-The “Accelerating the Arches” initiative kept McDonald’s competitive on affordability while its asset-light franchise model shielded margins.
-Starbucks, caught between premium brand positioning and a consumer base unwilling to pay elevated prices for coffee, scrambled for answers.
-New CEO Brian Niccol’s “Back to Starbucks” turnaround is now underway.
+The “Accelerating the Arches” initiative kept McDonald’s competitive on affordability, and its asset-light franchise model shielded margins throughout.
+Starbucks found itself caught between premium brand positioning and a consumer base unwilling to pay elevated prices for coffee.
+New CEO Brian Niccol’s “Back to Starbucks” turnaround is now underway, and the results are becoming harder to dismiss.

 Your $1,000 Across Every Timeframe